 Dr. Wu Lien-Teh Biography – Disposable Face Masks Malaysian Inventor

-Wu was born in In Malaysia, Penang, on March 10, 1879.
+Wu was born in Penang, Malaysia, on March 10, 1879.
 He was educated at Free School Penang.
-After his father was an immigrant from China, he worked as Goldsmith.
-He also won many awards by attending Cambridge, Emmanuel College with Queen’s Scholarship.
-In London, Lien-teh was doing his education into the under graduation period spent the time in Mary’s Hospital in Liverpool School, Tropical Medicine, Halle University, Selangor Institute, and Pasteur Institute.
-In 1903 Wu was married to Ruth Shu-Chung Huang when he returned to Malaysia.
+After his father had immigrated from China, he worked as a goldsmith.
+He also won many awards by attending Cambridge Emmanuel College with a Queen’s Scholarship.
+In London, Lien-Teh was doing his education during graduation and spent time at Mary’s Hospital in Liverpool School, Tropical Medicine, Halle University, Selangor Institute, and Pasteur Institute.
+In 1903, Wu married Ruth Shu-Chung Huang when he returned to Malaysia.

 Dr. Wu Lien-Teh